 For federal employment tax purposes, the usual common law rules are applicable to determine if a worker is an independent contractor or an employee.
 Under the common law, you must examine the relationship between the worker and the business.
 You should consider all evidence of the degree of control and independence in this relationship.
-The facts that provide this evidence fall into three categories – Behavioral Control, Financial Control and the Relationship of the Parties.
+The facts that provide this evidence fall into three categories – Behavioral Control, Financial Control, and Relationship of the Parties.

 Financial Control covers facts that show if the business has a right to direct or control the financial and business aspects of the worker's job.
 This includes:

 - The extent to which the worker has unreimbursed business expenses